Haukur Halldórsson

-Biography & Personal Life
+Biography and personal life

 Haukur Halldórsson was born in Reykjavík in 1937.
-He married Sigrún Kristjánsdóttir and has three children with her: a son Kristján Már Hauksson, who works in digital advertising, daughter Hallgerður Haukssdóttir, chairwoman of the Icelandic Animal Association, and contemporary artist Gunnhildur Hauksdóttir who has worked with Halldórsson on several projects.
-He is active in the Icelandic neopagan organisation Ásatrúarfélagið.
+He married Sigrún Kristjánsdóttir and has three children with her: a son Kristján Már Hauksson, who works in digital advertising, daughter Hallgerður Haukssdóttir, chairwoman of the Icelandic Animal Association, and contemporary artist Gunnhildur Hauksdóttir who worked with Halldórsson on several projects.
+He was active in the Icelandic neopagan organisation Ásatrúarfélagið.
 In 1994, he stood for election to become the organization's allsherjargoði, but lost to Jörmundur Ingi Hansen.
-Aside from his artistic work Halldórsson has been a commercial designer, a sailor and builder for over the years.
+Aside from his artistic work Halldórsson was a commercial designer, a sailor and builder for over the years.
+He died in Iceland on 30 July 2024, at the age of 87.

 Education and early career

 He studied at the Icelandic College of Art and Crafts but never graduated.
 He moved to Copenhagen to continue his studies in design and print and returned to Iceland in the early 1960s, There, he started the advertising agency Cello with his friend from studying in Denmark, Egil Nordheim.
 He subsequently started Kassgerðin Design Agency in partnership with Bragi Hinriksson.
 After Kassagerðin, he worked independently in advertising until the early 1980s when he started focusing solely on becoming an artist.

 During his years as a designer, he worked on multiple projects, ranging from stamps to different packaging designs.
 While at Kassagerðin he created the promotional material for H-dagurinn in 1968 when Iceland moved from left traffic to right.